Femmes agricultrices et barrières à l'adoption de nouvelles techniques, en Ouganda.

 Details of the intervention

-No BRAC services until 2015, when the full program will be expanded to all villages in the study (59 villages)
+- Comparison group (59 villages): Communities in this group received no BRAC services until 2015, when the full program was expanded to all villages in the evaluation.

 Results and policy lessons